 - Query Store is in read-only mode for a specified database, or

-- Query Store stopped running because it used the allocated storage space.
+- Query Store stopped running because it ran out of allocated storage space.

 The following steps can be considered to rectify this issue:

-- Clean up the Query Store, or modify the data retention period to "auto" by using T-SQL.
+- Clean up the Query Store, or modify the data retention period to "auto" by using T-SQL, or increase Query Store maximum size.
 See how to configure recommended retention and capture policy for Query Store.

 - Use SQL Server Management Studio (SSMS) and follow these steps: